MODULHAUS/anarcho-source/README.md

 A spec of protocols for cooperative governance over a member-owned organization, or organization that have no owners, only protocols.

-This is a naive, hypothetical, example to startup with, and the IRL test case for which it was devised is a naturalized corporation in the US, which would implement these protocols into its by-laws.

-But the goal is to extract the protocols and encode them.
+This is a naive, hypothetical, example to startup with.
+The goal is to extract the protocols and encode them and give them an interface.
 With protocols for proposing laws and amendments, and for for voting and delegation, any organization could make use of the resulting software to automate the anarchy.

 ##membership